ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 kubectl explain svc
 ```

-- Create a `web-svc.yaml` file with following content and explain fields of it.
+- Create a `web-svc.yaml` file with the following content and explain the fields in it.

 ```yaml
 apiVersion: v1